TolgaGolet/DataStructures/README.md

 # DataStructures
-As a computer engineer student, my data structures homework codes.
+Some of the homework codes from my data structures course at university.